LOADING ...

 Its twisted winding

-The frozen down below
+The frozen rivers down

 And warm on the hill